MsVElsina/HERE-Backer-UNSTABLE-/README.md

 - Very basic Graphics options
 - Player body
 - Fixed Footsteps trigger based on Animation instead of Delays/Timers
-- Basic AI system with easy drop down configuration
+- AI with basic footsteps, attacking animations and deals damage
-- Animated Projectile based weapons
-- Ghost Enemy types that require tools to see
+- Ghost type enemies (use special equipment to see them)
+- Reworked weapon system

+Please remeber to credit me and the other contributors in any releases made with this pack

 You can follow the development roadmap here: https://trello.com/b/8AYqMGTp/msvelsina-horror-development-addons-assets